M2SVid: End-to-End Inpainting and Refinement for Monocular-to-Stereo Video Conversion: Introduction

 In this work, we propose a novel architecture for efficient inpainting and refinement in the monocular-to-stereo conversion task.
 Our approach is designed to leverage important additional cues available in this task.
 Firstly, in the areas that are not disoccluded, the right view largely resembles the left one, where the image content is just horizontally shifted.
 Thus, even if depth-based warping introduces artifacts in the generated right view, we conjecture that most of them can be fixed by relying on left view information.
 Secondly, the disoccluded regions are generally small in most cases.
 Furthermore in the presence of camera or scene motion, the disoccluded regions in one frame are often visible at nearby frames, thus simplifying the inpainting task into a spatial-temporal matching problem.
-The aforementioned aspects motivate us to design \ours, a specialized architecture which performs inpainting and refinement in an feed-forward manner, without any iterative diffusion steps.
+The aforementioned aspects motivate us to design \ours (\textbf{M}onocular-\textbf{to}-\textbf{S}tereo \textbf{Vid}eo conversion), a specialized architecture which performs inpainting and refinement in an feed-forward manner, \textit{without any iterative diffusion steps.}

 Our main contributions are the following.
-First, we extend the Stable Video Diffusion (SVD) architecture by employing the input left view, in addition to the warped right view and disocclusion mask as conditioning for the refinement task.
+First, we extend the Stable Video Diffusion (SVD) architecture by employing \textit{the input left view}, in addition to the warped right view and disocclusion mask as conditioning for the refinement task.
 This makes it easier for the model to propagate information from the uncorrupted left view to the target right view, thus preserving high frequency details such as fine structures.
-Secondly, rather than performing temporal attention only over the same spatial locations as in SVD~\cite{Blattmann2023StableVD}, we compute full cross-attention for disoccluded pixels.
-This provides greater flexibility to propagate useful information from either nearby temporal frames or the associated left view, with a limited computational overhead.
-Finally we train our model in an end-to-end manner using perceptual and fidelity based losses, enabling high quality inpainting and refinement (See Fig.~\ref{fig:teaser}).
+Secondly, rather than performing temporal attention only over the same spatial locations as in SVD~\cite{Blattmann2023StableVD}, we compute \textit{full cross-attention for disoccluded pixels.} This provides greater flexibility to propagate useful information from either nearby temporal frames or the associated left view, with a limited computational overhead.
+Thirdly, we train our model in an \textit{end-to-end manner} using perceptual and fidelity based losses, enabling high quality inpainting and refinement (See Fig.~\ref{fig:teaser}).
+Finally, unlike other methods, we train on publicly available datasets, making our approach reproducible and enabling fairer comparisons.